julienbonnet50/metapick-ai/README.md

 ### 4. Open the website in your browser.

-## API Endpoints
+## 📡 API Endpoints

+### 🔍 Draft & Winrate
-- `POST /simulate_draft` – Returns top brawler recommendations based on input.
+- `POST /simulate_draft`
+  → Returns the top 10 brawler recommendations based on current map, ally picks, enemy picks, bans, and available brawlers.

-- `POST /predict_winrate` – Returns estimated winrate of the game, based on input.
+- `POST /predict_winrate`
+  → Predicts the estimated winrate based on team compositions and selected map.

+---

+### 🗺️ Game Data
-- `GET /get_maps` – Fetches available maps.
+- `GET /get_maps`
+  → Retrieves the list of all available maps supported by the model.

-- `GET /get_brawlers` – Fetches brawler data.
+- `GET /get_brawlers`
+  → Returns detailed data for all brawlers (name, image URL, etc.).

-- `GET /get_game_versions` – Fetches available versions of db, trained model, and state of ranked.
+- `GET /get_game_versions`
+  → Fetches the current versions of the database, model, and ranked state.

+---

+### 📈 Meta & Stats Tools
+- `POST /tier_list`
+  → Returns a tier list of brawlers for a selected map.

+- `POST /stats`
+  → Retrieves trained statistical data (pick/win rates, etc.) for a selected map.

+---

+### 🧾 Account Insights
+- `POST /account`
+  → Fetches high-power brawlers from a player account (requires Brawl Stars tag).

+- `POST /account-upgrade-helper`
+  → Suggests which brawlers to upgrade based on the current meta, cost-efficiency, and your account data.

 ## Contributing